 If sailing isn’t your jam, there’s plenty on land for you to do, too, like visiting Farnsworth Art Museum, The Center for Maine Contemporary Art, or any of the multiple art galleries downtown.
 If you’re looking for breathtaking views, take a walk to the Rockland Breakwater Lighthouse, the lovely lighthouse that has been so carefully restored and is an excellent lookout point to take in the spectacular ocean sights.

-There are a ton of great restaurants in Rockland that you will no doubt be glad you tried, but if you don’t stop by Cafe Miranda and try their delectably delicious blueberry cobbler for yourself, well, you might just carry that regret with you the rest of your life!
-There are also several lovely options for where to stay while in Rockland, but look at Berry Manor Inn for a historic B&B stay with a fireplace in every room!
+There are a ton of great restaurants in Rockland for you to choose from, and several lovely options for where to stay while in Rockland, but look at Berry Manor Inn for a historic B&B stay with a fireplace in every room!
 Plus, their “evening sweets” they offer are the spectacular, made from scratch pies that the same “Pie Moms” who were featured on Throwdown with Bobby Flay in 2007 make daily!
 The pie-baking aficionados were also featured in an episode of Mike Rowe’s Dirty Jobs that covered Maine’s blueberry industry.
 The Berry Manor Inn might just be the perfect landing pad for your visit to beautiful, artsy Rockland.

 Come Away to Acadia National Park on Mount Desert Island, ME